LiuTangLei/aggligator-udp/aggligator-util/README.md

 The following command line tools are included:
   * [`agg-speed`] — performs a speed test over a connection of aggregated TCP links,
-  * [`agg-tunnel`] — forwards arbitrary TCP ports over a connection of aggregated TCP links.
+  * [`agg-tunnel`] — forwards arbitrary TCP ports over a connection of aggregated TCP or UDP links.

 Both tools display a text-based, interactive connection and link monitor.